ddmitov/perl-executing-browser/README.md

 ```

 ## Calling Linux Superuser Scripts
-Linux superuser Perl scripts with elevated privileges can be started using ```gksudo``` and a special query string item ```user=root```.
+Linux superuser Perl scripts with elevated privileges can be started using the special query string item ```user=root```.
 So if PEB finds an URL like: ```http://local-pseudodomain/perl/root-open-directory.pl?user=root```, it will call ```gksudo```, which will ask the user for the root password and start the script.
 Output is displayed inside PEB like the output from any other Perl script.
-User data is supplied to the superuser Perl scripts as the first command line argument without STDIN input or QUERY_STRING environment variable like in the user-level Perl scripts.
+User data is supplied to superuser Perl scripts as the first command line argument without STDIN input or QUERY_STRING environment variable like in the user-level Perl scripts.

 ## Settings
 **Settings based on the existence of certain files and folders:**